platformsh/platformsh-docs/docs/src/dedicated-gen-3/_index.md

 of [the following benefits](https://platform.sh/blog/the-ultimate-generation-of-our-dedicated-offering-is-here/):

 - **Tremendous performance with a high availability of 99.99% SLA.**<BR>
-  By default, a three virtual machine cluster is associated with your default (production) environment.
+  By default, a three-host cluster is associated with your default (production) environment.
   Upon request, you can have another one associated with your staging environment.

 - **Greater self serviceability and control over your dedicated resources.**<BR>